 It has been known since 2002 that our bodies react to non-thermal EMF exposure without our conscious awareness.
 This makes the flawed subjective psychological tests ( Can you feel the cell phone now?
 How about now? ) much less relevant.

-The following are biomarkers that medical doctors in Europe, Russia, Canada and the United States are using to diagnose electro-hypersensitivity (EHS).
-If you are experiencing the common symptoms of EHS, you can bring the following to the attention of your medical doctor.
+The following are biomarkers that medical doctors in Europe, Russia, Canada and the United States are using to diagnose electrical sensitivity (ES), also known as electro-hypersensitivity (EHS).
+If you are experiencing the common symptoms of electrical sensitivity, you can bring the following to the attention of your medical doctor.
 Also bring him/her a copy of this book, which provides a more detailed description of the common EHS biomarkers, along with this intro letter from a medical doctor that is also electro-sensitive.
 I also encourage you to print this study from Dr. Belpomme in Paris who looked at the biomarkers common in 1,200 electrically sensitive patients.

 To do these tests, it is best to be in a room that is shielded from external microwave radiation and electrical pollution.
 This can be difficult to do correctly, which is why many tests have incorrect protocols.
 A cordless DECT phone or Wi-Fi router are the best stimuli as they can easily be blinded from the individual and they constant emit microwave radiation.